mono/CocosSharp/Readme.md

 ### Code on GitHub

 To obtain the code you will need a git client.
-Either command line or Graphical.
+Either command line or graphical.

 Using the git command line you will need to clone the git repository.